anseki/leader-line/README.md

 *Type:* string
 *Default:* `'rect'`

-One of the following keywords to indicate the shape:
+One of the following keywords to indicate the shape of the area:

 - `rect`
 - `circle`